 |Active on forum?||Yes|

 Your account can be funded via bank transfer (min £100, although there is a £1 minimum on loans).
 New loans appear on the platform, usually with some advance notice and initial bid limits, since any non-property loans tend to be very popular.
-The decisions regarding the product is quite simple – there is no auto-invest or black-box product, meaning you must select your loans yourself.
+The decisions regarding the product is quite simple – there is no auto-invest or black-box product.
+This means you must select your loans yourself.
 This feature is bound to delight some, but not others.

-Like most platforms, Moneything has a secondary market where you can sell loans without charge, but unlike other platforms it is not possible to discount your loans and they are only offered at par.
+Like most platforms, Moneything has a secondary market where you can sell loans without charge.
+Unlike other platforms it is not possible to discount your loans and they are only offered at par.

 How are funds protected?

 There is no provision fund, or any other feature designed to compensate investors in times of loss.
-Instead Moneything seeks to lower the risks by only using conservative valuations, and uses current valuations instead of the common Gross Development Value (GDV) – something that has seen loans on other platforms go bad, because the figure is based on multiple uncertain factors.
+Instead Moneything seeks to lower the risks by only using conservative valuations.
+An example of this is current valuations instead of the common Gross Development Value (GDV).
+This is something that has seen loans on other platforms go bad, because the figure is based on multiple uncertain factors.

 There are several things to like about Moneything:

-Range of Asset Types: Moneything offers a genuine range of different assets to invest in, from cars to business assets, even though property has taken over as the dominant class on the platform.
+Range of Asset Types: Moneything offers a genuine range of different assets to invest in, from cars to business assets.
+Property has taken over as the dominant class on the platform, but it is still possible to gain exposure on the secondary market.

 High Interest Rates: There is little variation on the interest rates which are high: most loans pay over 11%.